Photos by Sarah Treacher.

 9 Caledonian Road, London, N1 9DX.

 I’m sure you’re no stranger to the beautiful The Ned, a hotel based in an one-time banking hall.
 Within the main hall are eight restaurants in a stunning blush pink and forest green palette, each serving up different cuisines.
 My recommendations?
-Kaia’s poke bowl, and Cecconi’s asparagus and lemon risotto.
+Kaia’s poké bowl, the bottomless vegan brunch at weekends, and Cecconi’s asparagus and lemon risotto.

 27 Poultry, London EC2R 8AJ.